How to create tutorial videos:

 2. Why are video tutorials valuable?

-The increasing presence and value of video tutorials can’t be overstated.
+Learning how to create tutorial videos is key with the increasing presence and volume of knowledge sharing content now available.
 We watch them to complete tasks in our homes, at work, at school, and for our hobbies billions of times each day.

 Research from Youtube shows that educational content is viewed on their platform alone over one billion times each day.
 Hundreds of millions of hours of how-to YouTube videos are being watched every year.